SK-SCMLab/Hypothesis-testing_Six-Sigma_Manufacturing-operations_Excel-Sample-size-p-values-and-test-statistics/README.md

 1. Sample size estimation for defect detection
 2. Cycle time comparison before and after improvement for Casting & Rolling machines
 3. One tailed Z-test for Thickness validation for Casting & rolling machines
-4. Comparing planning performance based on shifts using T-Test

 ---